-After implementation, childless adults will be required to answer the treatment needs question as a condition of eligibility.
+Childless adults will be required to answer the treatment needs question as a condition of eligibility.
 A treatment needs question must be answered:

-- For new applications, the requirement will apply for applications with a filing date on or after February 1, 2020. - For renewals, when the requirement applies depends on the status of the renewal: - If it is a renewal either submitted early or late, the requirement applies as of February 1, 2020. - If it is a timely renewal, the requirement applies to renewals due on or after March 31, 2020 (impacting benefits starting in the first month of the new certification period). - If a health care member becomes a childless adult during a certification period that starts after the policy effective date.
+- For new applications, the requirement will apply for applications with a filing date on or after the policy effective date. - For renewals, when the requirement applies depends on the status of the renewal: - If it is a renewal either submitted early or late, the requirement applies as of the policy effective date. - If it is a timely renewal, the requirement applies to renewals due on or after the end of the next calendar month after the policy effective date (impacting benefits starting in the first month of the new certification period). - If a health care member becomes a childless adult during a certification period that starts after the policy effective date.
 This includes the member joining an existing childless adult assistance group.